bhall2001/moduops-www/frontend/docs/xchange.md

 Once you have saved all the modules you wish to add to the ModuOps Xchange, you have two options:

-1. Email the saved file(s) to Bob Hall.
+1. Email the saved file(s) to Bob Hall (bhall underscore 2001 at yahoo dot com).
 2. If you are familiar with GitHub, create a pull request in the ModuOps Xchange repository.

 ### Q: I am familiar with GitHub.
 Can I clone the repository to my local file system?

 A: Absolutely!
 If you are proficient with GitHub, you can skip using Google Drive.
-Just clone the repository to your local file system.
-Then, within ModuOps, you can easily add modules from the ModuOps Xchange.
+Just clone the ModuOps Xchange repository to your local file system.
+Then, within ModuOps, you can easily add modules from the cloned ModuOps Xchange.

 This also has the advantage that you can save changes to your local cloned repository and create pull requests for module changes.